tntranloc/Alyrata_RNA_QuantitativeGenetics/README.md

 - complete_RNAseq_workflow_from_fastq_to_counttable.sh shows how to perform RNA-seq analysis from scratch (fastq) to final count table ready for any downstream analysis
 - genetic_variance_analysis_brms.R is an Rscript to run Animal Model on large scale data such as gene count matrix on cluster
 - eQTL_analysis_with_qtltools.sh shows how to perform expression QTL analysis with qtltools
-- plantCV_computervision_...md is a Python workflow to analyse plant images in a higher throughput manner
+- plantCV_computervision_...md is a Python workflow to analyse plant images in a higher throughput way

 Supporting scripts:
 - plot_quantGene_concept_model.md shows how to visualise allele substitution effect and genetic variance components in different scenarios of dominance, additive, underdominance, overdominance, etc